 Without further ado, here’s our list of 13 enlightening books that will help you on the path to be a distinguished web designer.

-Book 1: The Lean Startup (Eric Ries) Besides fame and recognition, every web designer wants to make it big in their industry and earn a substantial income doing what they love best.
+Besides fame and recognition, every web designer wants to make it big in their industry and earn a substantial income doing what they love best.
 One way to do this is by creating a startup.
 This book can turn any web designer into a business-savvy entrepreneur.
-Some basic must-knows covered include webhosting features, which by the way, is being compared to on this page by WhoIsHostingThis.com.
-You may want to bookmark that as a reference when seeking the best webhosts in the process of creating your own website.
+Some basic must-knows covered include web hosting features, which by the way, are being compared to on this page by WhoIsHostingThis.com.
+You may want to bookmark that as a reference when seeking the best web hosts in the process of creating your own website.
 We also love how this book gives good pointers on being innovative and measuring progress effectively when creating a startup.

-Book 3: The Design of Everyday Things (Donald A. Norman) Why do we design?
+Why do we design?
 For whom do we design for, if not for PEOPLE?
-This book offers fresh perspective to everyday design problems.
+This book offers a fresh perspective on everyday design problems.
 Good web design is intuitive and functional, and this book may yet provide some very interesting ideas for every web designer who wants to be proud to have designed something that needs very little improvement.

-Book 6: The Unusually Useful Web Book (June Cohen) If there’s one book about web design, usability and project management that you need to read, then this is it.
-You could be a web design student, fresh graduate or jaded designer who needs to deal with artistic temperament, but this book will stick with you and offer relevant tips and ideas throughout your career.
-The insides of the book itself is designed like a good site as its sidebars offers checklists and tips you’ll need to make your website creation a cinch.
+If there’s one book about web design, usability, and project management that you need to read, then this is it.
+You could be a web design student, fresh graduate, or jaded designer who needs to deal with an artistic temperament, but this book will stick with you and offer relevant tips and ideas throughout your career.
+The insides of the book itself is designed like a good site as its sidebars offer checklists and tips you’ll need to make your website creation a cinch.

-Book 7: Don’t Make Me Think: A Common Sense Approach to Web Usability, 2nd Edition (Steve Krug) So popular is this web usability classic that it has sold more than 100,000 copies and its second edition is now still selling well online and in brick-and-mortar bookstores.
-This book should go straight to your reading list if you believe that a well-designed website is not only beautiful, but must be functional,responsiveand intuitive.
+So popular is this web usability classic that it has sold more than 100,000 copies and its second edition is now still selling well online and in brick-and-mortar bookstores.
+This book should go straight to your reading list if you believe that a well-designed website is not only beautiful, but must be functional, responsive, and intuitive.